by David Pence

 These devotions linking the heart of the believer with the heart of Christ were meant to draw all of humanity into the human heart of Jesus.
 This targeting of humanity and not just particular souls as the recipient of grace was not always the emphasis of the Church.
 It was considered noteworthy that the Pacem in Terris (Peace on Earth) Encyclical of Pope John XXIII in 1963 as well as the opening statement of the Bishops at the Second Vatican Council were addressed not only to bishops and Catholics, but to all men of good will.
 Indeed, Pacem in Terris was much more about the harmony and order that is at the root of reality than a plea for "no more war."
 It opened: "That a marvelous order predominates in the world of living Beings and in the forces of nature is the plain lesson of modern research."
 Against the ontological conflict and violence inherent in the western ideologies of Marxism and Social Darwinism, the Catholics threw their lot in with the great philosophies and cultures of primordial order and harmony.
 Love made the Universe.
 Love called forth man in creation.
 And in thousands of chapels across the world, mostly women pondered the love of God in the loving hearts of Mary and Jesus.
 Countering the shadowy ether of practical atheism, the daily and weekly practices of Catholics held up the Body of Christ offered to the Father.
 Amidst the rubble of the great wars, the sanctuary lamps in parishes across the globe lit up the faces of the faithful reciting more prayers, kneeling for more confessions, attending more Masses and receiving more Holy Communions.
 Attention and Piety were centered not upon a thousand different village saints but focused through the Mass and the Rosary on the central reality of Christ in nature and history.
 The physical sinews for the theology of Communio were being drawn taut.
 When the young virgin asked the Supreme Pontiff (the Holy Father) to consecrate all of humanity to the Sacred Heart of Jesus, there were years of pause.
 Popes had spoken often to fellow bishop-apostles and other times to the whole Catholic faithful.
 The pope and his priests were used to speaking definitively with effect to a specific target.
 They repeated the words of Christ in special sacramental settings --"This is my Body", "Go, your sins are forgiven."
 The pope was careful with his words.
 Generally the Church invited people as individuals to enter her sacramental life and be consecrated.
 The Church was one kind of society; the world was another.
 What should be said to humanity?
 What could be said to all of mankind?
 The pope balked at the consecration of humanity.
 But the realization grew deeper as the Church reflected on her identity as Church.
 The sons of Adam and the descendants of Noah needed to hear a call from the Ark.
 Humanity is the Church in potential.
 In the Vatican Council's reflection on the Church (Lumen Gentium), the term "People of God" was used at different times to describe three different corporate realities: the Jews, the whole Church, and mankind from the beginning.

-In 1925 Pius XI said that the annual consecration of the world to the Sacred Heart would be done each year on the Feast of Christ the King which he established in that encyclical.
+In 1925, Pius XI said that the annual consecration of the world to the Sacred Heart would be done each year on the Feast of Christ the King which he established in that encyclical.
 The empires of the Romanovs, Hapsburgs, and Ottomans had fallen in WWI.
 The Papal States had been taken 50 years before that.
 In Catholic Mexico and Catholic Spain the forces of Communism which had butchered the Orthodox clergy in Russia were now killing the Catholic priests.
-The war against clerics and the priestly authority of Christ had taken a bloody turn, and yet just then the pope established a Sunday every year to reassert the one monarchy that would never fall.
-The empires deposed their rulers, the mobs killed their priests, and just then the pope reminded us all that mankind still had a monarch.
+The war against clerics and the priestly Eucharistic authority of Christ had taken a bloody turn.
+Yet it was just then the pope established a Sunday every year to reassert the one monarchy that would never fall.
+The empires deposed their rulers, the mobs killed their priests, and just then the pope reminded us that mankind still had a monarch.
 The pope crowned the liturgical year with the Kingship of Christ, not simply to announce his regal return in the end times but to reassert the Church's life is meant to build His Kingdom on this earth.
-A new decade of the rosary was dedicated to that truth and some Catholics began to hear for the first time that same charge in an old prayer they had said all their lives.
+Five decades later, a new decade of the rosary was dedicated to that truth of building the kingdom of God.
+Catholics began to hear for the first time that same charge in the Pater Noster- an old prayer they had said all their lives.
 The Holy Father said every faculty of man -- intellect, will, and body -- owed allegiance to the King.
 There was no square inch of social life or earthly territory that wasn't His.

 A century later our allegiance abides in Christ the King.
 Christ as the Head of a Body with a beating Heart makes a King's claim on our hearts.
 The loss of Papal States and the passing of Christian monarchs has actually cleared our field of vision to see how we might better institute Christ's Social Kingship.
 The Soviet Union is no more but Holy Russia reappears.
 The Roman Empire has disappeared but Israel is a nation.
 The Church was torn asunder but Christian nations are on every continent.
 The world of politics, of war and peace, of poverty and development is not immune to His rule.
+We dare not say, "the business of the Church is souls; we leave the life of nations in the bloody fangs of Social Darwinists".
 How then shall we bring public life in concordance with the rules of love?

 Losing this Christian fraternal sense of patriotism has been disastrous for American social life.
 The rejection of color-blind Christian brotherhood as the means and goal of civic life has destroyed our urban black communities.
 Ignoring the tough purity and work codes of Christian manhood has turned our white working-class neighborhoods into drug ridden spiritual wastelands.
 Renewing a public Christian code of manhood and brotherhood cuts across the debilitating battle lines of color and class.
 Forging the Christian alliance of hearts can reverse our cultural disintegration and we can reverse it quickly.
 We are commanded as men to participate in the public brotherhood of protection and work.
 This is one of the ordered loves of the Sacred Heart of Jesus.
-Our civic publics are spiritual communal bodies.
-To build the Kingship of Christ there must be authoritative male bodies in specific cities and countries living out the customs of love.
+His brotherhood of protection and work was the Apostolic Church-a holy nation of priests.
+Civic publics are spiritual communal bodies.
+To build the Kingship of Christ there must be authoritative male bodies in specific cities and countries living out this Christian natural pattern of love.
 Christ's heart wept for Jerusalem not Damascus.
 He ordained a band of Galilean working men (not an audience of ladies and gentlemen) into a public corporate body.
 Kingdoms require knights and they are established in homelands.
 The feast of the Sacred Heart reminds us that "all you need is love," but it is the structured love of religion, nation, and brotherhood that makes peace on earth.

 Ordered masculine love is the way to peace.
 It is the antidote to murder and war.
 It is not to be trifled with.
 Masculine love is not erotic -- that is fake news.
 Incest destroys the family unit.
 Homosexuality destroys the public nature of civic and ecclesial brotherhoods.
 Its kiss is no more innocent than the kiss of Judas.
 Masculine love is a public brotherhood of fathers defined by laws and lands.
 It is high and noble.
 It allows us to meet the Russians and Chinese and Iranians as brothers in their own neighboring communities with their own customs and rules of law and leadership.